Want to sit next to your kids on a flight? You'll have to pay up

 Many parents say they’re irked by getting hit with extra fees they have to pay simply for the guarantee of sitting next to their own child on an airplane.

 While all of the airlines say they'll do their best to sit parents next to their children, passengers who wait until check-in are not guaranteed seats together.

 Most parents, of course, not only want to sit next to their children, but also feel they should -- and don't want to have to pay for that privilege.

-Trying to book a flight to Florida with her husband and two young children, Helene Georgaras said if she’s flying Air Canada, she won't be able to escape an extra $200 to guarantee they have seats together.
+Trying to book a flight to Florida with her husband and two young children, one mother interviewed by CTV Montreal said that if she is flying Air Canada, she won't be able to escape an extra $200 to guarantee they have seats together.

 Here’s the breakdown of various airlines and advanced seat selection fees:

 - Air Canada: $18-$31 per person, on one-way economy flights.

 - WestJet: $5-$30 per person, depending on the duration of the flight and seat.

 Porter: $15 per person for reserved seating on its lowest-priced flights.

 Sometimes, even a willingness to pay doesn’t guarantee anything, as writer Joshua Gans discovered.